The presheaf of Quantum Realities and constructions of the space-time from the Space of Ultimation: Basic concepts

 \subsection{Metric spaces, ultrametrics and their generalizations}

 A metric space has a real-valued two-arguments metric function, or distance, such that:

 The topology of a metric space can be defined through the family of open balls,

 Also, if then $d$ is referred to as an {\em ultrametric}.\cite{wiki/Ultrametric_space} One can easily realize that $\varphi\cpos d$, where $\varphi: [0,+\infty)\to[0,+\infty)$ monotonically increases and $\varphi(0) = 0$, is also an ultrametric.
-This suggests that the codomain of an ultrametric may be any bounded upper semilattice.\cite{wiki/Semilattice} “Bounded” means that is has “0”, the minimal element. \footnote{ For upper semilattices, we'll use notations of calculus (“0” and “max”), not the symbol~$\vee$ used in Wikipedia, which is ubiquitous in mathematical logic and algebra. } Though, it is not clear how to make such a space a topological space, because there is no {\em strict} inequality~“$<$” on a lattice, which is necessary to define {\em open} balls.
-For models of the space-time, where the codomain of a (generalized) ultrametric will be referred to as the Locale of Time, we will assume the following properties of it: \begin{itemize} \item It is a bounded upper semilattice with the partial order~“$\le$”, the minimal element~“0” and the join operation~“max”. \item It is a non-Hausdorff topological space where for any open~$R$:
+This suggests that the codomain of an ultrametric may be any bounded upper semilattice.\cite{wiki/Semilattice} “Bounded” means that is has “0”, the minimal element. \footnote{ For upper semilattices, we'll use notations of calculus (“0” and “max”), not the symbol~$\vee$ used in Wikipedia, which is ubiquitous in mathematical logic and algebra.
+The concept of “lattice-valued metric” is seldom used by various authors, with this join operation in the triangle inequality and, henceforth, we omit the prefix “ultra-”. } Though, it is not clear how to make such a space a topological space, because there is no {\em strict} inequality~“$<$” on a lattice, which is necessary to define {\em open} balls.
+For models of the space-time, where the codomain of a (generalized) metric will be referred to as the Locale of Time, we will assume the following properties of it: \begin{itemize} \item It is a bounded upper semilattice with the partial order~“$\le$”, the minimal element~“0” and the join operation~“max”. \item It is a non-Hausdorff topological space where for any open~$R$:

 \item The topology of the Locale of Time is defined by a base, which generalizes intervals~$[0,r)$ of a real-valued ultrametric.
-So, the topology of a (generalized) ultrametric space can be defined through the family of open balls
+So, the topology of a (generalized) metric space can be defined through the family of open balls